mrola/blacklist_overlap_test/README.md

 ## Purpose
 The purpose of this project is to provide a means to measure the degree to which blacklists overlap in terms of IPv4 entries.

-Addresses are fetched from public and private (optional) blacklists and two plots are given as output, a barchart showing sizes per blacklist and a heatmap showing the degree of overlap between the blacklists.
+IP addresses are fetched from public and private (optional) blacklists and two plots are given as output, a barchart showing sizes per blacklist and a heatmap showing the degree of overlap between the blacklists.
 There is also support for importing blacklists from the local filesystem.

 The Jupyter notebook found in notebooks directory gives transparancy into the code and plots as you run it, the [Standalone .py version](#standalone) saves the plots on disk and has a separate config file.
 But in terms of functionality the .py and notebook versions don't differ apart from the option to save the data in a .csv file if running the .py version.

-URLs to feeds or paths to local files to be imported are all set within the notebook or in overlap.conf (if running the .py version).
+URLs to feeds or paths to local files to be imported are all set within the notebook or in overlap.conf if running the .py version.
 There are no assumptions on the formats of these feeds or local files, a regexp is used to search for IPv4 addresses line by line.

 ## Plots